Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 I rotate this plant every 1-2 months so it gets light on all sides and grows evenly.

 You may have to move yours to a brighter spot in the winter months so it gets the light it needs.
-Here’s a post on Winter Houseplant Care which will help you out.
+Here’s a post on Winter Houseplant Care that will help you out.

 In the colder months, water less often.
-Here’s a post on Winter Houseplant Care which will help you out.
+Here’s a post on Winter Houseplant Care that will help you out.

 Temperature

 If your home is comfortable for you, it’ll be so for your houseplants too.
-Just be sure to keep your Aglaonema Siam Aurora away from any cold drafts as well as air conditioning or heating vents.
+Just be sure to keep your Red Aglaonema away from any cold drafts as well as air conditioning or heating vents.

 Humidity

-Aglaonemas, in general, are native to the subtropical and tropical regions in Asia.
-Despite the fact that they prefer some humidity, they’re fairly adaptable.
-They do just fine in our homes which tend to have dry air.
+Aglaonemas, in general, are native to the subtropical and tropical regions of Asia.
+Despite the fact that tropical plants prefer high humidity, they’re fairly adaptable and do just fine in our homes which tend to have dry air.

-Here in the Tucson, mine only has a few teeny, tiny brown tips which is in reaction to the dry desert air.
+Here in Tucson, mine only has a few teeny, tiny brown tips which are in reaction to the dry desert air.

 I have a large, deep kitchen sink with a faucet water filter.
-Every other time I water my Red Aglaonema, I take it to the sink, spray the foliage and leave it in there for an hour or 2 to temporarily up the ante on the humidity factor.
+Every few times I water my Red Aglaonema, I take it to the sink, spray the foliage and leave it in there for an hour or 2 to temporarily up the ante on the humidity factor.

-You want to use a potting soil that is peat-based and formulated for indoor plants.
+You want to use potting soil that is peat-based and formulated for indoor plants.
 I alternate between Happy Frog and Ocean Forest.
+Sometimes I mix them together.
 They have lots of good stuff in them.

 This, like other houseplants, doesn’t like a heavy mix.
-You can up the ante on the aeration and drainage factors, which lessens the chance of rot, by adding some pumice or perlite.
+I up the ante on the aeration and drainage factors, which lessens the chance of root rot, by adding some pumice (this is my choice) or perlite.
 3 parts potting soil to 1 part pumice or perlite should be fine.
 Add a bit more to the mix if it still needs lightening up.

 Repotting is best done in spring or summer; early fall is fine if you’re in a warm climate like me.
 The faster your plant is growing, the sooner it’ll need repotting.
 Every 2-4 years will be sufficient.